wlsf82/copy-to-clipboard/README.md

 It is required to have Node.js and npm installed to run this project.

 > I used versions `v16.13.2` and `8.3.2` of Node.js and npm, respectively.
-I suggest you use the same or later versions.
+I suggest you use the same or later LTS versions.

 ## Installation